-Walmart narrowly lifts forecast as inflation stays consumer concern
+Walmart Narrowly Lifts Forecast As Inflation Stays Consumer Concern

 The giant retailer now expects full-year profits of between $6.40 to $6.48 per share, up from the prior range of $6.36 to $6.46 a share.

+"We had strong revenue growth across segments for the quarter, and we're excited to get an early start to the holiday season," said Chief Executive Doug McMillon.

+"From a Thanksgiving meal that costs less than last year, to great prices on fashion, toys, electronics and seasonal decorations, we're here to help families from around the world make this a special time."

-Company revenues rose 5.2 percent to $160.8 billion, with more than two-thirds coming from Walmart's US division, which scored a 4.9 percent jump in comparable sales.
+Walmart's US division, which accounted for more than two-thirds of revenues, scored a 4.9 per cent jump in comparable sales.

-While that is still an impressive count, it is down from more than eight percent growth in the year-ago period.
+While that is still an impressive count, it is down from more than 8 per cent growth in the year-ago period.

 Walmart bills itself as an affordable option for cash-strapped consumers, pointing to the benefits of tremendous economies of scale as the world's biggest retail chain.

-The retailer garnered strong sales in groceries and pharmacy goods, offsetting weakness in discretionary items such as apparel, home and toys.
+The retailer pointed to strong sales in groceries and pharmacy goods, offsetting weakness in discretionary items such as apparel, home and toys.

 Results during the quarter were also dented somewhat by elevated spending on store remodels.

-However, Walmart said it benefited from lower supply chain costs compared with the 2022 quarter, when it also heavily marked down merchandise due to oversupply.
+However, Walmart said it benefitted from lower supply chain costs compared with the 2022 quarter, when it also heavily marked down merchandise due to oversupply.

-Neil Saunders, managing director of GlobalData, described the results overall as "strong," indicating that Walmart has succeeded in holding onto new customers drawn to its lower prices for groceries and household staples.

-"There was a fear that as inflation came down, Walmart would see the influx of customers dry up," Saunders said in a note.
-"However, it is not working out that way as Americans remain pressured financially and are still looking to make their dollar stretch further –- and Walmart is the place many have turned to."

 Legal Disclaimer: